-Alexander Selkirk, on the island of Juan

-Fernandes, "was monarch of all he surveyed," and yet, being there alone, he was, so far from being rich, only a poor, miserable man, perishing in the plethora of his exclusive wealth.
-Just so in degree, graduated by the surroundings and peculiar circumstances of his case, is every very large land-holder who lives, isolated from society, on his own broad acres.
+Alexander Selkirk, on the island of Juan Fernandes, "was monarch of all he surveyed," and yet, being there alone, he was, so far from being rich, only a poor, miserable man, perishing in the plethora of his exclusive wealth Just so in degree, graduated by the surroundings and peculiar circumstances of his case, is every very large land-holder who lives, isolated from society, on his own broad acres.
 Why are town lots and farms in the vicinity of populous towns and cities more valuable than even more fertile and productive lands far off in sparsely settled neighborhoods?
-Simply because the presence of more people creates more demand, not only for the land, but for all products that land and labor conjoined may pro-duce, and the article is worth what it will bring.
-Why did the wealthy people of our middle and lower country of this State have, for three and lower country of the send their children or four generation past, to send their children to this upper country to get them educated?
+Simply because the presence of more people creates more demand, not only for the land, but for all pro-ducts that land and labor conjoined may produce, and the article is worth what it will

+Why did the wealthy people of our middle and lower country of this State have, for three or four generation past, to send their children to this upper country to get them educated?
 Simply because the large land-holders below lived too far apart, were too sparsely settled down there to have good schools in their midst.
 They had, consequently, either to support the whole charge of a private school in their own individual family, which few were able to do, or to send their children off from home, boarding them at very considerable expense, to avail themselves of the advantages of such schools as your denser population enabled you to establish and maintain up here.

-Increase your population, and you will in-crease your social, civil, political and pecuniary advantages just in proportion to your inrease in numbers.
+Increase your population, and you will increase your social, civil, political and pecuniary advantages just in proportion to your increase in numbers.
 Muscle applied to matter makes money, and a multitude is mighty in

-Don't become in the least degree alarmed couching questions of social equality.
+Don't become in the least degree alarmed touching questions of social equality.
 The laws of society institute and enforce themselves in utter defiance of all extrinsic powers.
 This is the case as well in democracies as under monarchies.
-Similarities in tastes and breeding attract people together; dissimilarities repel.
-That self-adjusting law of society will brazen impudence and unparalleled effrontery." regulate and rule its appropriate province here as everywhere.

-Don't stop to cavil now in respect to the best and most perfect adjustment of all necesand, with united hands and manful energy, come up to the support and due encouragement - Efforts are making to organize a joint and act for us in this behalf.
+Similarities in tastes and breeding attract people together; dissimilarities re-pel.
+That self-adjusting law of society will regulate and rule its appropriate province here as everywhere.
+Don't stop to cavil now in respect to the best and most perfect adjustment of all necessary details pertaining to the organization and working of the immigration enterprise.
+Let paramount necessity in regard to this matter, and, with united hands and manful energy, come up to the support and due encouragement of the Commissioner and Associate Committee appointed here last Saleday to represent and and act for us in this behalf.
 Experience only will enable us hereafter to discover errors and perfect schemes for accomplishing our great object.
-But if we do not earnestly and reso-
+But if we do not earnestly and resolutely begin the work, of course we shall never